mvolkmann/blog/src/swift.md

 The `MutableCollection` protocol defines operations that change the values of elements.
 Methods include `reverse`, `shuffle`, and `sort`.

+The `Void` type has a single value which is an empty tuple.

+When an instance is assigned to another variable or passed to a function, a copy-on-write version is created that shares the data with the original.
+Operations that attempt to modify an instance have two possible behaviors.
+If there is only one reference to the object, it is modified in place.
+Otherwise the data is copied before being modified.

 From "The Swift Programming Language":